Casey Hampton: 2011

 Hampton was sidelined for three games (Weeks 5–7) due to a shoulder injury he sustained the previous week.
 In Week 14, he collected a season-high six combined tackles in the Steelers' 14–3 victory against the Cleveland Browns.
 Hampton finished his 11th season with the Pittsburgh Steelers with 31 combined tackles (17 solo) in 13 games and 12 starts.

 2012

 During the offseason, Hampton underwent surgery on his ACL.
 On March 15, 2012, Hampton agreed to restructure his contract to remain with the Steelers.
 His base salary was changed from $4.89 million to $2.80 million.
 Head coach Mike Tomlin named Hampton the starting nose tackle to start the season, ahead of Steve McLendon.
 He started alongside Brett Kiesel and Ziggy Hood.
 In Week 11, he collected a season-high four combined tackles during a 13–10 loss to the Baltimore Ravens.
 In Week 16, he tied his season-high of four combined tackles during the Steelers' 13–10 loss to the Cincinnati Bengals.
 He started all 16 games in 2012 and recorded 26 combined tackles (11 solo).

-For his career, he has played in 157 regular season games, recording 350 tackles, 9.0 sacks, three pass deflected, four forced fumbles, and two recovered fumbles.
+For his career, he played in 157 regular season games, recording 350 tackles, 9.0 sacks, three pass deflected, four forced fumbles, and two recovered fumbles.
+After retiring, he was nominated to the Pro Football Hall of Fame every year from 2020 to 2025, but has never been selected a semi-finalist.